pomdtr/smallweb-fly/README.md

-# Smallweb on fly.io (with SSH)
+# Smallweb on fly.io

-## Edit the `fly.toml` file

-Set a custom name for your app, and make sure to choose an appropriate region.

 ## Usage

+First, you'll need to update some field in the fly.toml:

+- `app`: the name of your app (`smallweb` is already taken by me :P)
+- `primary_region`: choose the datacenter closest to you
+- `env.SMALLWEB_DOMAIN`: an apex domain you own

+Then, run the following commands:

 ```sh
 # install fly CLI